SoftwareAG/c8y-docs/content/users-guide/sensor-app-bundle/register.md

 ### Manual registration

 1. On a desktop or laptop computer, open a web browser and log in to your {{< product-c8y-iot >}} tenant.
-In the Device Management application, select **Devices > Registration** from the navigator.
+In the Device Management web app, select **Devices > Registration** from the navigator.

     ![Manual registration](/images/users-guide/csa/csa-device-registration.jpg)